Website Category: Judging Criteria and Rules

 Dissertations: Chicago Style for Students and Researchers or (2) Joseph Gibaldi, MLA Handbook for Writers of Research Papers.
 Regardless of which manual is used, the style must be consistent throughout the project.

-Process Paper: Entries in all categories except historical papers must provide a description of no more than 500 words explaining how the students chose their topics, conducted their research, created and developed their entries, and the relationship of their topics to the contest theme.
+Process Paper: Entries in all categories must provide a description of no more than 500 words explaining how the students chose their topics, conducted their research, created and developed their entries, and the relationship of their topics to the contest theme.
 The process paper must be included as an integrated part of the website.
 It should be included in the navigational structure.

 - The process paper should not summarize the students’ research but should instead explain how they conducted research and developed the entry.

 Plagiarism: Students must acknowledge in their annotated bibliographies all sources used in their entries.
 Failure to credit sources is plagiarism and will result in disqualification.

 Entry Production: All entries must be original productions constructed using the NHD website editor beginning at the school level.
 Students may use professional photographs, graphics, video, recorded music, etc., within the site.
 Such items must be integrated into the website, and proper credit must be given within the site as well as in the annotated bibliography.
 Students must operate all software and equipment in the development of the website.

 Size Requirements: Website entries may contain no more than 1,200 visible, student-composed words.
 Code used to build the site and alternate text tags on images do not count toward the word limit.
 Also excluded are: words found in materials used for identifying illustrations or used to briefly credit the sources of illustrations and quotations; recurring menus, titles, and navigation instructions; words within primary documents and artifacts; and the annotated bibliography and process paper that must be integrated into the site.
 The entire site, including all multimedia, may use no more than 100MB of file space.
 Note: NHD’s website editor does not permit a site to exceed 100MB.